SWOT-Confluence/run-confluence-locally/README.md

    - sbatch cfl_SLURM_wrapper.sh

 ### Run Confluence (LOCAL)
-6. Run the 'run_confluence_docker.ipynb' with the index to match either the number of jobs required for the module or the number of reaches in your reaches_of_interest.json file to create a local .sh script that will run with docker
+6. Run the 'run_confluence_docker_local.ipynb' sections to create a local .py scripts to run individual modules and/or a .sh script that will run with docker to execute multiple in your terminal

-7. Run the .sh script in your terminal from the sh_script directory or bonus - create a bash script like the HPC script to run all

 ### MAKE CHANGES TO CONFLUENCE
 - Copy or clone module (local)